Recover from Investment Fraud with the Help of an MLP Lawyer

 Investors who trusted brokers or money managers and invested in MLPs have paid the price for the tremendous losses they suffered as oil and gas prices nosedived.
 Now, many investors are taking action against financial advisors, money managers, and brokers who provided misleading information, violated sales practice rules, over-concentrated portfolios in MLPs or otherwise misled investors.

 Investment fraud cases involving master limited partnerships can be challenging, as you must prove that the MLP investments were marketed with misleading information or purchased for you inappropriately by financial advisors.
 Zamansky LLC understands the laws applicable to MLPs and our legal team can assist in exploring all available options for recovering your losses.
-Contact us as soon as possible to speak with a lawyer experienced in MLP fraud.
+Contact us as soon as possible to speak with a MLP lawyer experienced in investment fraud.